danhuangpai0206/Prompt-Engineering/README.md

 # Prompt-Engineering
-This repository is used to store some complex Python codes I wrote during my internship in prompt engineering Welcome to my lalaland~
+This repository is used to store some complex Python codes I wrote during my internship in prompt engineering.

+Welcome to my lalaland~